BenchR267/Parsel/README.md

 ## Swift Package Manager

-To use it in your project, just add it as a dependency in your `Package.swift` file and run `swift package update`.
+To use Parsel in your project, just add it as a dependency in your `Package.swift` file and run `swift package update`.

 ```Swift
 import PackageDescription